With These 20 Bathroom Shelving Ideas, You Can Finally Say Goodbye to Clutter

 Create a Windowsill Shelf

 A single ledge extended from wall to wall positioned right under a window not only works as a windowsill, it double duties as a place to rest some extra toiletries.
-Make it pop more when you match it to your window trim that contrasts against your wall color.
+Make it pop more by matching it to your bathroom vanity mirror trim that contrasts against your wall color.

 Or Try a Cabinet Shelf